Published: January 26, 2026

-This report is intended to supplement the U.S. Department of State Mongolia Travel Advisory and Mongolia Country Information Page.
+This report is intended to supplement the U.S. Department of State Mongolia Travel Advisory and Mongolia International Travel Information Page.

 Embassy & Consulate Contact Information